Coast Guard urges preparedness ahead of Hurricane Idalia

-Coast Guard Station Yankeetown's crew carry plywood to board up windows in preparation for Hurricane Idalia, Yankeetown, Florida, Aug.
-27, 2023.
+Coast Guard Air Station Clearwater crew prepares the MH-60 Jayhawks for search and rescue in support of Hurricane Idalia, Aug.
+27, 2023, Clearwater, Florida.
 Coast Guard crews are preparing and will respond to impacts from the storm.
-(U.S. Coast Guard photo by Station Yankeetown's crew)
+(U.S. Coast Guard video by Lt.
+Cmdr.
+Jason Maddux)

 |Date Taken: